Display-Lab/precision-feedback-pipeline/README.md

 - default: None

+#### meas_period_type: Defines the type of periods whather it is monthly or weekly

+- default: monthly
+- note: monthly and weekly are supported

-#### meas_period: Defines the length of periods in month for the input data
+#### meas_period_length: Defines the length of periods for the input data

 - default: 1
-- note: for example for a data that is collected quarterly this needs to be set to 3
+- note: for example for a data that is collected quarterly this needs to be set to 3 meas_period_type should be set to monthly.
+For weekly data it should be set to 1 while meas_period_type is weekly.

 #### min_count: Defines the minumum counts to consider a performance rate valid